isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 connections.
 If a timeout is given, though, it should be an integer greater than zero.

-The maximum number of times the server will automatically attempt to reconnect to the lease database after connectivity has been lost may be
+The maximum number of times the server automatically attempts to reconnect to the lease database after connectivity has been lost may be
 specified: